NeuroTechX/ntx_slack_archive/neurotechedu.md

  ><!channel> I know some people couldn't make it to the designated Wednesday time, so please provide your availabilities for the next call <https://doodle.com/poll/7qpivffq297zs7a7> :slightly_smiling_face:

+10/23/2017 8:47 AM

+ **francescacoo** :

+ >unfortunately I won't be available from the 1st to the 10th of November :disappointed: